CoolDotty/SCSC-Portal-Scaper/README.md

 #### How you verified whether scraping is permitted (robots.txt, terms of use, or by contacting the site owner).

-[portal.scscourt.org](https://portal.scscourt.org) has no `robots.txt` or Terms of Service though we can resonably assume it is under the scope of [scscourt.org/robots.txt](https://scscourt.org/robots.txt) and [courts.ca.gov/about/terms-use](https://courts.ca.gov/about/terms-use).
+[portal.scscourt.org](https://portal.scscourt.org) has no `robots.txt` or Terms of Service, though we can reasonably assume it is covered by [scscourt.org/robots.txt](https://scscourt.org/robots.txt) and [courts.ca.gov/about/terms-use](https://courts.ca.gov/about/terms-use).

-The [robots.txt](https://scscourt.org/robots.txt) makes mentions of not crawling `/search`.
-Though the scope of `robots.txt` does not cover subdomains, this project none-the-less does not programically call `portal.scscourt.org/search`.
+The [robots.txt](https://scscourt.org/robots.txt) disallows crawling `/search`.
+Although robots.txt does not cover subdomains, this project nonetheless does not programmatically call `portal.scscourt.org/search`.

-The [terms-use](https://courts.ca.gov/about/terms-use) outlines clearly that the use of bots or datamining is expecitly forbidden.
-As such this project and the demo makes no requests to the site unless you have an authorized api key to do so.
+The [terms-use](https://courts.ca.gov/about/terms-use) clearly states that the use of bots or data mining is explicitly forbidden.
+As such, this project and the demo make no requests to the site unless you have an authorized API key.

-The creation of this project in itself for personal non-commercial purpose (granted, for a technical interview) should fall within fair use.
+The creation of this project itself, for personal non-commercial purposes (granted, for a technical interview), should fall within fair use.

 #### Your compliant approach to access limits and geo-restrictions.

-This project makes no effort to circumvent geo-restrictions. [scscourt.org](https://scscourt.org/) does not place any geo-restrictions on my human websurfing from my home internet as far as I can tell.
+This project makes no effort to circumvent geo-restrictions.
+To my knowledge, scscourt.org does not place geo-restrictions on browsing from my home internet.

-That being said, make sure you deploy your lambda to an AWS region that the Santa Clara County Superior Court approves of.
+Ensure you deploy your Lambda to an AWS region approved by the Santa Clara County Superior Court.

 #### How mock-mode (offline fixtures) and live-mode are managed.

-The source code uses offline fixtures unless you setup a `scscourt_key` in your AWS Secrets.
+The source code uses offline fixtures unless you set up a `scscourt_key` in your AWS Secrets.

 The live demo always uses offline fixtures.

 #### Your safeguards for proxy or networking design (without any bypass methods).

-To prevent excesive crawling, this project only finds detailed case data on the most recent case that has been filed.
+To prevent excessive crawling, this project only finds detailed case data for the most recently filed case.

-(It _should_ only find the most recent filed case *period*, but the portal returns all results at once so that's what got copy pasted into the data fixture)
+(It should only find the most recent filed case; however, the portal returns all results at once, so the fixture contains multiple cases.)

 #### A clear statement confirming that no security protections were circumvented.

-No security protections were cirucmvented in the creation of this project.
+No security protections were circumvented in the creation of this project.